BananaAcid/ai-operator/README.md

 - readability-cli, project: https://gitlab.com/gardenappl/readability-cli (`npx readability-cli -l force --properties text-content https://...`) (has problems with stylesheets and generates errors in the output)
 - browsh, project: https://www.brow.sh/docs/introduction/ (connects to a running firefox instance)

-### It doesnt know how to do something
+### It doesn't know how to do something

-To have it do, what it can't, tell it to use powershell or write to a powerhell script, then let it execute the script.
+To have it do, what it can't, tell it to use powershell or write to a powershell script, then let it execute the script.

 ## Env Config